Why Growing a Potato Patch Is Important for Survival

 When selecting the potatoes you want to grow, it is best to think about what you reach for in the produce section at the grocery store.
 Which types of potatoes do you regularly purchase and use?
 Start there and grow those types of potatoes in your potato patch.

 When looking at the different types of seed potatoes in the seed catalogs, it is tempting to grow those fun purple and colorful potatoes.
 While they are fun to grow and showcase, they are not practical.
-I tried serving purple mashed potatoes to my kids once and they never touched it!
+I tried serving purple mashed potatoes to my kids once, and they never touched them!
 It just is NOT appetizing when placed on the dinner plate!

 I hope this list below will help you determine which varieties of potatoes to grow.